 You may feel this type of stress from within your own mind, within your family or in direct relation to your job or school.
 When you get to this point, it’s time to think about taking a break.
 In these situations, it may be okay to start with a mental health day — a day off from what’s exhausting you.
 For others, there’s a need for more time.

 Some resorts and spas promise a mental health retreat to their guests.
 Frankly, it’s important to read between the lines.
 Some of these retreats are simply a day at the spa or, perhaps, a massage appointment.
 The phrasing is simply a marketing ploy to get you to book an appointment.

 Other locations offer one- or two-day retreats.
 These may be a good way to take a break for yourself if you are looking for relaxation.
 Most people can see how spending a few days at a luxury resort with access to massage therapy, rejuvenating spring baths and a too-soft mattress can work to help them relax.
 There’s no reason to avoid these types of experiences.
-Just don’t expect true mental health treatment.
+Just don’t expect a true mental health treatment plan.

 Before you choose a mental health retreat, consider the following:

 - Does the location promise an opportunity to speak to a licensed counselor about your stress?

 - Does the opportunity give you more than just a bit of pampering?

 For those feeling anxious, depressed or overwhelmed with life, a basic mental health retreat like this may be ineffective and even a waste of time.